piccolo-orm/piccolo/docs/src/piccolo/getting_started/database_support.rst

 ================

 `Postgres <https://www.postgresql.org/>`_ is the primary database which Piccolo was designed for.

-`CockroachDB <https://www.cockroachlabs.com/>`_ is in experimental beta.
+It's robust, feature rich, and a great choice for most projects.

+`CockroachDB <https://www.cockroachlabs.com/>`_ is also supported.
+It's designed to be scalable and fault tolerant, and is mostly compatible with Postgres.
+There may be some minor features not supported, but it's OK to use.

-Limited `SQLite <https://www.sqlite.org/index.html>`_ support is available, mostly to enable tooling like the :ref:`playground <Playground>`.
-Postgres is the only database we recommend for use in production with Piccolo.
+`SQLite <https://www.sqlite.org/index.html>`_ support was originally added to enable tooling like the :ref:`playground <Playground>`, but over time we've added more and more support.
+Many people successfully use SQLite and Piccolo together in production.
+The main missing feature is support for :ref:`automatic database migrations <AutoMigrations>` due to SQLite's limited support for ``ALTER TABLE`` ``DDL`` statements.